MSH-01/Photoshop-Export-Helper-UXP/README.md

-# Starter Photoshop Plugin (Vanilla)
+# Photoshop Batch Export Helper

-This starter plugin is a good place to get started when developing for Photoshop.
-It does not rely on any frameworks or build steps -- hence the name "Vanilla".
+This plugin is designed to help with batch image processing.
+You will be asked to enter a number of folders based on how many image placeholders there are in your template.
+Then you should place the images that you want in the respective folders, and hit the 'Create CSV' button which is able to be imported into Photoshop.

 ## Load into Photoshop